-9. As already mentioned a grantor of a security right must have rights in the asset to be encumbered or the power to encumber it at the time of the security agreement or at a later time (see recommendation 13).
+9. As already mentioned (see para.
+5 above), a grantor of a security right must have rights in the asset to be encumbered or the power to encumber it at the time of the security agreement or at a later time (see recommendation 13).
 This is a principle of secured transactions law that applies equally to intellectual property.
 A grantor may encumber its full rights or only limited rights.
 So, an intellectual property owner, licensor or licensee may encumber its full rights or rights limited in time, scope or territory.
-In addition, as a matter of general property law, a grantor may encumber its assets only to the extent that the assets are transferable under general property law (the Guide does not affect such limitations; see recommendation 18 and paras.
-42 and 43 below).
+In addition, as a matter of general property law, a grantor may encumber its assets only to the extent that the assets are transferable under general property law (the law recommended in the Guide does not affect such limitations; see recommendation 18 and paras.
+43 and 44 below).
 This principle also applies to secured transactions relating to intellectual property.
-So, an owner, licensor or licensee may only encumber its rights to the extent these rights are transferable under law relating to intellectual property.
+So, an owner, licensor or licensee may only encumber its rights to the extent that these rights are transferable under law relating to intellectual property.